Orange-OpenSource/ouds-android/DEVELOP.md

 In the Writerside table of content, click on "Getting started".
 The Writerside Preview panel is on the right with an "Open in browser" button to test documentation display in a browser.

-More technical information about Writerside are available [here](https://www.jetbrains.com/help/writerside/getting-started.html).
+More technical information about Writerside is available [here](https://www.jetbrains.com/help/writerside/getting-started.html).